rvi/craftar-example-ios/README.md

 Steps for integrating your mobile app with Catchoom and create cool AR experiences with the Catchoom SDK:

-1. Create an account at the Catchoom AR Service beta.
+1. Create an account at the [Catchoom Service](http://catchoom.com/).
-2. Download the Catchoom SDK for iOS.
+2. Download the [Catchoom SDK](http://catchoom.com/product/mobile-sdk/) for iOS.
-3. Follow the Quick start guide for iOS to integrate the SDK with your app.
+3. Follow the [Quick Start](#quick-start) section to integrate the SDK with your app.
 4. Create a collection and add some AR items with content.